corbindavenport/share-to-mastodon/README.md

 # Share to Mastodon

 Share to Mastodon is a browser extension for quickly sharing links and tabs to the [Mastodon social network](https://joinmastodon.org/).
 You can click the Mastodon button in the top bar (or the keyboard shortcut) to share the current tab, or right-click a link on any page.
-You can also select text and pick Mastodon in the context (right-click) menu to share a snippet.
+You can also select text and select Mastodon in the context (right-click) menu to share a snippet.

 The browser extension can store multiple server options, and synchronize them with your browser's settings.
 It uses the share dialog hosted by the selected server, so no API access or account permissions are required.